Welcome to South Side Sox.

 Pissing matches: If you don't like another poster, say your piece and let it die.
 Following an SSSer around to re-start old wars in post after post is a big waste of time and accomplishes nothing -- even for the parties directly involved.

-Trolling: Posts that are intended to annoy the citizens of this blog, or serve no general use otherwise, won't be tolerated.
-Repetitive complaining also wears thin.
+Trolling: Post containing racism, sexism, homophobia, etc., posts that are intended to annoy the citizens of this blog, or posts that serve no general use otherwise, won't be tolerated.
+Repetitive (agenda-based) complaining also wears thin.
 This is a community (meaning we're all in it together), so please don't take a dump in our yard.

 Previously banned users: For obvious reasons.

 No matter what: Discussions of politics and religion will only be permitted on an academic basis.
 For instance, one can use a political figure or issue to make an apt metaphor ("Ozzie Guillen is an awful lot like Andrew Jackson..."), and even engage in nuts-and-bolts stuff in the off-topic threads.
 But anything construed as political point-scoring or spiritual condemnation will be halted.

 On front-page posts:

 In Sox-related stories, fanshots and fanposts, off-topic discussions are allowed so long as they are organic.
 Look for the OT fanposts on the right sidebar of the site (a.k.a. the right rail) to start an unrelated conversation apropos of nothing.

 *Person A responds to the topic, likening a player to a war general.
 Poster B doesn't know what Person A means, and asks to explain.
 Poster C, a history major, joins in and says why the example doesn't quite work.
 Poster D says he saw a special on the History Channel...